reactioncommerce/example-storefront/docs/page-architecture.md

 ## Adding A New Page
 To add a new page, create a new page in the `src/pages` directory, to use a custom route add it to the `routes` file in the projects root.

-## Head Tags: Title, Meta, Link, ETC...
+## Head Tags: Title, Meta, Link, etc...
 ### General/Static Tags
 Within the Storefront the `_document.js` component handles creating the initial HTML document, this is where we'll define static/general `<head />` tags we need to include on every page.
 These tags might include meta "viewport", canonical or external resource (fonts, favicons, 3rd party CSS) links and script tags.
 Since these tags will not need to change they are nested directly inside the nextjs `<Head />` component and not as props on  the react-helmet `<Helmet />`.